jjvanzon/Circular-Language-Spec/broader-view/exchangeability/user-interface-not-procedure-oriented.md

 User interfaces however, are still too much procedure oriented, because there are commands in a menu, instead of being able to right-click on an object and see any action you can undertake on it.

 The objects you see on screen have a serious lack of items in their *context* menu (the one you see when you right-click an object on screen).
 Instead, most commands are hidden somewhere in the big menu at the top of your window.
 That’s not handy.
-You’d have to look through the menu’s to find a command to execute on an object, you already see on screen.
+You’d might look through the menu’s to find a command to execute on an object, you already see on screen.

 Any command you can execute on an object should be listed under the context menu of that object.
 I first and foremost want to see a command hanging under an item, not look through a big list of commands to find the one, I can execute on my item.